BTI-US/Lotso-Dev/README.md

 ## Introduction

-Lotso Coins is a decentralized application (dApp) that allows users to play PvP games and earn rewards in the form of cryptocurrencies.
-The dApp is built on the Ethereum blockchain and uses smart contracts to facilitate the gaming experience.
-Players can connect their wallets to the dApp and participate in various games to win Lotso Coins (LTC).
-The dApp also features a leaderboard that displays the top players based on their performance in the games.
-Lotso Coins aims to provide a fun and rewarding gaming experience for users while promoting the adoption of cryptocurrencies.
+Lotso Coins is a decentralized application (dApp) designed for player-versus-player (PvP) gaming, where participants can earn rewards in cryptocurrency.
+This dApp operates on the **Base** blockchain, leveraging its capabilities to enhance the gaming experience through smart contracts.
+Players have the opportunity to connect their digital wallets to the dApp, engaging in an array of games with the potential to win Lotso Coins (LTC).
+Additionally, the dApp showcases a leaderboard, highlighting top players based on their gaming achievements.
+By merging entertainment with the practical use of digital currencies, Lotso Coins aspires to offer an engaging, rewarding gaming environment, simultaneously fostering the broader integration of cryptocurrencies.

 ## Requirements